Gulo667/Python_for_Data_Science/README.md

-the following repository has been created for re-polishing the data science skills including Numpy and Pandas in Python and maybe much more. tho, we're starting there for sure, and then the repolished skills will bring other memories
+# 🧠 Data Science Re-Polishing

+The following repository has been created to **re-polish my Data Science skills** — starting with:

+- 📊 **NumPy**
+- 🐼 **Pandas**

+…and maybe much more to come 🚀

+> We’re starting here for sure — and these repolished skills will unlock other memories along the way. 🔄